-Campground: Any area or tract of land or a premise established to accommodate two (2) or more parties for temporary camping or in temporary living quarters, including, but not limited to tents, recreational vehicles or other structures.
+Campground: Any area or tract of land or a premise established for commercial use to accommodate two (2) or more parties for temporary camping or in temporary living quarters, including, but not limited to tents tent sites, lean-tos, seasonal cabins or similar structures, and sites for recreational vehicles. and other structures.
+It does not include an Individual Private Campsite as defined herein.